How to Plan a Group Trip Without Stress

 Once you know everyone's budget ranges, you can start planning the practical numbers.
 Think about all the big costs.

-* **Where to Stay:** Hotels, vacation rentals, hostels – the type of lodging will greatly your overall budget.
+- Where to Stay: Hotels, vacation rentals, hostels – the type of lodging will greatly affect your overall budget.

 Remember, it's better to overestimate costs a little bit.
 That way, you won't be caught off guard later.

 Now, the next step is to use a shared budget tracker to monitor expenses.
-There are lots of free and easy-to- this.
+There are lots of free and easy-to-use tools for this.
 It's also important that everyone in the group has access and understands how to use it.
 That way, everyone can see where the money is going and raise any concerns.

 Unexpected things happen when you travel.
-Someone might get sick, flights get delayed, or you might that you just can't pass up.
+Someone might get sick.
+Flights get delayed.
+Or you might find something that you just can't pass up.
 That's why it's always a good idea to have some extra money set aside for emergencies.

 How much should you set aside?
 A general rule of thumb is around 10-15% of your total budget.